ezsystems/commerce-documentation/docs/developer_manual/login_and_registration/login_and_registration_cookbook.md

-# Login and registration - Cookbook
+# Login and registration cookbook

 ## Login process adaptation in 3 steps